Chain-of-Note: Enhancing Robustness in Retrieval-Augmented Language Models: Appendix

 \subsubsection{Baseline Methods}

-For fair comparability, we trained all models using the same training set, with the main difference being in the input and output formats.
-As outlined in the methods section, we denote an input question as $x$ and its corresponding answer as $y$.
+\textsc{Chain-of-Note (CoN)} is built upon the traditional retrieve-then-read pipeline~\cite{lewis2020retrieval}.
+Recent implementations such as \citet{lazaridou2022internet,shi2023large,luo2023sail} integrate large language models to achieve better performance.
+Therefore, we primarily compare our approach against these retrieve-read methods.
+As outlined in the $\S$\ref{sec:method}, we denote an input question as $x$ and its corresponding answer as $y$.
 Besides, $d_i$ represents the $i$-th retrieved document, and $y_{d_i}$ is the associated reading note for that document.
 Here we show the difference of methods to compare.

-\textbf{LLaMa-2 w/o IR}: This model is trained to directly generate an answer from the input question, without relying on any external retrieved information.
-Essentially, it learns the function $f: x \rightarrow y$, transforming a given question $x$ directly into an answer $y$.
+\textbf{QA fine-tune w/o IR} are trained to directly generate an answer from the input question, without relying on any external retrieved information.
+Essentially, it learns the function $f: x \rightarrow y$, transforming the question $x$ directly to answer $y$.

-\textbf{DPR + LLaMa-2}: This approach trains the model to generate an answer not only from the question but also by incorporating retrieved documents.
+\textbf{Retrieve-Read~\cite{shi2023replug}} are trained to generate an answer not only from the question but also by incorporating retrieved documents.
 It learns the function $f: \{x, d_1, \cdots, d_k\} \rightarrow y$, meaning it transforms the question $x$ and a set of retrieved documents $\{d_1, \cdots, d_k\}$ into an answer $y$.